What is the OMFI (OPU Multi-Frame Indicator) Field?

-We use the OMFI field whenever we are mapping/multiplexing numerous lower-speed ODUj tributary signals into an OPU4 server signal (where j ranges from 0 through 3 and can include flex or 2e).
+We use the OMFI field when mapping/multiplexing multiple lower-speed ODUj tributary signals into an ODU4 server signal (where j ranges from 0 through 3 and can include flex or 2e).

 Whenever we are mapping/multiplexing these lower-speed ODUj tributary signals into an OPU4 server signal, we will do so on an 80 OPU4 frame Superframe basis.